SPARC-FAIR-Codeathon/sparc2nwb/sparc_to_nwb/README.md

 ```shell
 python3 -m pip install requirements.txt
 ```
-4. Change the `standard_path` and `filename` vairables in the main function to get the data and save the nwb files respectivly.
+4. Change the `standard_path` and `filename` vairables in the main function to get the data and save the nwb files respectively.
 5. Run the python script.
 ```shell
 python3 sparc_to_nwb.py